weizheng1910/projApp/README.md

 ### Brief explanation of how it works

-Users can create a task, for any other users, including themselves.
-They have to set a deadline and also the trading counterparty the task is under.
+Users can create a task for other users, including themselves.
+The task has to have a deadline set and the trading counterparty specified.

-There is another page for the users to see the tasks assigned to them, organised by the trading counterparty they are under.
-Once they have completed the tasks, they will be able to check the tasks of the list, by clicking on a button.
+There is another page for the users to see the tasks assigned to them, grouped according to the trading counterparty they are under.
+They can mark it as done when they have completed the task.

-There is an overview page to see the ongoing tasks.
-So every user has a sensing of the current situation just by referring to this page.
+There is an overview page to see all tasks which are ongoing.
+So every user has a overview of the current situation just by looking at this page.

 ### Process: